TheOdinProject/curriculum/foundations/javascript_basics/clean_code.md

 Semicolons are _mostly_ optional in JavaScript because the JS compiler will automatically insert them if they are omitted.
 This functionality CAN break in certain situations leading to bugs in your code so it is better to get used to adding semi-colons.

-Again: consistency is the main thing here.
+Again: consistency is the main thing.

 ### About comments